khurananick/TwilioMassNotifySMS/readme.md

 **Step 3:** Run `npm install` to download required libs.

+## Setup
+In `config.js` you can set `MAX_CHUNK_SIZE`, which is the number of receipients to message per chunk.
+Each bach takes at least 1 second.

+**For Example**: If you want to send 150 messages per second, set MAX_CHUNK_SIZE to 150.
+This does not guarantee that 150 messages will be sent per second, it just sets 150 as max to be sent per second.

 ## How To Test

 Update `list_test.txt` with the appropriate numbers.
 Then run: